Each of the Impala data types has corresponding notation for literal values of that type.

 ranges, and conversion rules.

-To write literals for the integer types (TINYINT
+To write literals for the integer types (TINYINT,

 sequence of digits with optional leading zeros.

-To write literals for the floating-point types (DECIMAL
+To write literals for the floating-point types (DECIMAL,

-), use a sequence of digits with an
+FLOAT, and DOUBLE), use a sequence of digits with an

-character).
+optional decimal point (. character).
 To preserve accuracy during

 arithmetic expressions, Impala interprets floating-point literals as the

-type with the smallest appropriate precision and scale, until
+DECIMAL type with the smallest appropriate precision and scale, until

-required by the context to convert the result to FLOAT
+required by the context to convert the result to FLOAT or

 Integer values are promoted to floating-point when necessary, based on the context.

-You can also use exponential notation by including an e
+You can also use exponential notation by including an e character.
+For

-is 1 times 10 to the power of 6 (1 million).
+example, 1e6 is 1 times 10 to the power of 6 (1 million).
 A number in

 exponential notation is always interpreted as floating-point.